mwong510ca/15Puzzle_OptimalSolver/Solver Enhancement - Standard version.md

 ### Standard version
   In the IDA*, it will loop on the same board more than once before it reach the solution.
-In addition to aviod the backward move, I add the following optimization to improve performance.
+In addition to avoid the backward move, I add the following optimization to improve performance.

 ### 1. Symmetry reduction
-  Let's look at the symmetry, take the diagional axis from upper left corner to lower right corner:
+  Let's look at the symmetry, take the diagonal axis from upper left corner to lower right corner:
   <pre>
         Goal state       Tile conversion                      Position conversion
          1  2  3  4       1  2  3  4         1  5  9 13        0  1  2  3       0  4  8 12
          5  6  7  8       5  6  7  8   ->    2  6 10 14        4  5  6  7  ->   1  5  9 13
          9 10 11 12       9 10 11 12         3  7 11 15        8  9 10 11       2  6 10 14
         13 14 15  0      13 14 15  0         4  8 12  0       12 13 14 15       3  7 11 15
-        With these converstion:
+        With these conversion:
          1  2  3  0       1  2  3  4         6  1 10 14       6  2  3  4
          5  6  7  4  ->   5  6  7  8         5  2  7  8  ->   1  5  9 13
          9 10 11  8       9 10 11 12         9  3 11 12       7 10 11 12